HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

   sonatype-oss-releases:

 plugins:
-  # ❗Must be added when used as an Xposed Module, otherwise optional
+  # Must be added when used as an Xposed Module, otherwise optional
   com.google.devtools.ksp:
     version: +
   ...

 libraries:
-  # ❗Must be added when used as an Xposed Module, otherwise optional
+  # Must be added when used as an Xposed Module, otherwise optional
   de.robv.android.xposed:
     api:
       version: 82